Eating Healthily With Red Meat

 This blog uses affiliate links and banners.
 If you purchase something from them I will receive a commission at no cost to you.
 I am part of the Amazon Associates program.
 As such, I receive a commission on qualifying products.

-BritMums and the meat advisory panel have challenged myself and some other mum’s to take the #HealthyRedMeat challenge.
+BritMums and the meat advisory panel have challenged me and some other mums to take the #HealthyRedMeat challenge.
 I think I have a couple of lovely recipes that will get us (and you) eating healthily with red meat.

 We quite often make our own Turkey burgers, great source of protein.
 But for this challenge we decided to make some minted Lamb burgers.